MRF: From selling Balloons on the streets to becoming a Tyre Giant

 Wraps up in 6 Min

-Read by 10k people
+Read by 12.6k people

-The year is 1946, a young man named K.M Mammen Mappillai is wandering around the streets of Madras selling balloons.
+The year is 1946, and a young man named K.M Mammen Mappillai is wandering around the streets of Madras selling balloons.
 Born to a Christian family in Kerala with nine other siblings, Mammen had no idea that those balloons were building blocks to his success.

-The business was simple, it was a small manufacturing unit opened in a shed that used to make toy balloons, Mammen would pack them in a bag and go from street to street to sell them.
+The business was simple.
+It was a small manufacturing unit opened in a shed that used to make toy balloons.
+Mammen would pack them in a bag and go from street to street to sell them.

-The turning point came in the year 1952 when he noticed a foreign company was supplying tread rubber to a tyre retreading plant (So, a tread rubber is a rubber in the tyre that makes contact with the road, and tyre retreading is the process of making old tyres re-usable.)
-It occurred to him,
+The turning point came in the year 1952 when he noticed a foreign company was supplying tread rubber to a tyre retreading plant (A tread rubber is a rubber in the tyre that makes contact with the road, and tyre retreading is the process of making old tyres re-usable.)
+It occurred to him, “Why can’t I set up a unit to build tread rubber in India itself.”

-The Beginning
+The Beginning of MRF Tyres

 With all the money he saved for years, he decided to use it at once to enter the tread rubber manufacturing business, which eventually gave birth to MRF or unpopularly known as Madras Rubber Factory.